-Phase Description Length Phase one: The lead assessor completes an initial review of the key pieces 1 week lead assessor of evidence to ensure the evidence meets the minimum review requirements.
-No action from the service is required.
-Phase two: The assessment team performs a review of all evidence 2 weeks assessment uploaded, provides feedback and requests any additional team review evidence.
-No action from the service is required.
-Phase three: The service responds to the assessor comments and provides 2 weeks service further evidence if requested. response Phase four: The assessment team reviews the evidence and service 1 week assessment response from phase three before the site assessment.
-No team review further changes should be made to the evidence and no action is required from the service.
+Phase Description Length Phase one: lead assessor review An initial review of the key pieces of evidence is completed by the lead assessor to ensure the evidence meets the minimum requirements.
+No action is required from the service.
+1 week Phase two: assessment team review The assessment team performs a review of all evidence uploaded, provides feedback and requests any additional evidence.
+No action is required from the service.
+2 weeks Phase three: service response The service responds to the assessor comments and provides further evidence, if requested.
+2 weeks Phase four: assessment team review The assessment team reviews the evidence and service response from phase three prior to the site assessment.
+No further changes should be made to the evidence and no action is required from the service.
+1 week